ajardolino3/hubitat-ble-gateway/README.md

 # What Beacon Types are supported?

-As of now, only iBeacons are supported.
-You can set any UUID, Major, and Minor number you want to use for each beacon.
-If desired, you can use a single UUID for all beacons in your home and then use different Major/Minor numbers to identify each beacon.
-Or you can make all of the values unique.
-Each beacon must have its own unique combination in order to be detected as a separate device.
+iBeacons, AltBeacons, and Eddystone-UID beacons are supported.
+You can set any UUID, Major, and Minor number you want to use for each iBeacon/AltBeacon, or any Namespace/Instance for Eddystone-UID.
+Each beacon must have its own unique combination in order to be detected as a separate device and to avoid confusion with distance calculation.
+Note that distance is only available for iBeacons and AltBeacons.
+Do not create multiple beacons with the same values - they will be treated as if they are one beacon (and distance calculations will be flip-flopping between the information received by both beacons).

-Additional beacon types can be added with modifications to the gateway and gateway drivers.
+# How should I use the distance value?

+The distance value is an estimation in feet.
+Note that this calculation is an approximation and is not perfect, as its measuring a radio signal.
+If you are going to use this value in your automation rules, it is recommended that you use a range.
+If the beacon is not present (or the distance cannot be calculated), the distance value is 999999999 (this is also true for the rssi and power values).
+The reason for this is to make home automation rules easier to create (i.e., "if my beacon present and less than 100 feet away" will still work as expected if distance cannot be calculated).
+This is by design.

+Note that distance can only be calculated for iBeacon/AltBeacon, since Eddystone-UID beacons do not provide the measured power value needed to approximate distance.
+If you are using an Eddystone-UID, you can use the rssi value to approximate distance.
+Note that this value is a measure of power (0 to 127).
+The higher the power, the farther the beacon is away.
+Note that typically rssi is expressed as a negative number, but is saved on the device as a positive number to make home automation rules easier to create.

 # How Do I Install and Configure this App?